BDehapiot/Template-Repo_Python/utils/README_installation.md

     ```bash
     cd ~/Downloads
     ```
-6) Run the script using the following `bash` command followed by the name of the `.sh` you downloaded:
+6) Run the script using the following `bash` command followed by the name of the file `.sh` you downloaded:
     Legacy
     ```bash
     bash Miniforge3-MacOSX-x86_64.sh